12 Budget Friendly Offline Marketing Activities to Implement In Your Small Business

 Although internet marketing is currently the most popular method used these days for small business promotion and growth, it is still good practice to add variety to your sales and marketing efforts.
 Implementing offline marketing strategies is one way that you can accomplish this.

 Offline marketing strategies are as the name implies…. traditional marketing activities that you can use – absent of the internet to promote, market and advertise your small business.
+If you’re interested in finding out how print advertising can help your business, take a look at this article.

 1. Canvassing – Print out inexpensive flyers, door hangers, etc., head out to local business parks in your area and drop off information to small businesses about your products and services.